 Most gluten free baked goods are best made the same day, but you can make this bread the night before.

-Once it cools, wrap it in aluminum foil and then place inside a zip top bag at room temperature.
+Once the banana bread cools, wrap it in aluminum foil and then place inside a zip top bag at room temperature.

-Keep the gluten free banana chocolate chip bread wrapped in foil and then placed inside a zip top bag at room temperature.
+Storing: Keep the bread wrapped in foil and then placed inside a zip top bag at room temperature for up to 3 days.

 Ingredients